 Bad BPM will often lead to,

 These are some of the possible scenarios and they often happen in an organization where business process management is not implemented.
-Once you have made your capital expenditure and using operational expenditure to run the company, it’s also important to have a BPM software in place to ensure you get optimal results.
+Once you have made your capital expenditure to run the company, it’s also important to have BPM software in place to ensure you get optimal results.

 Step by Step Explanation on How Business Process Management Can Help